autumnai/leaf/README.md

 Want to contribute?
 Awesome!
 We have [instructions to help you get started][contributing].

-Leaf has a near real-time collaboration culture and happens here on Github and on the [Leaf Gitter Channel][gitter-leaf].
+Leaf has a near real-time collaboration culture that happens here on Github and on the [Leaf Gitter Channel][gitter-leaf].

 Unless you explicitly state otherwise, any contribution intentionally